josmar-crwdstffng/angular/aio/content/guide/attribute-directives.md

     <code-example header="src/app/highlight.directive.ts (defaultColor)" path="attribute-directives/src/app/highlight.directive.ts" region="defaultColor"></code-example>

-1. Revise the directive's `onMouseEnter` so that it first tries to highlight with the `appHighlight`, then with the `defaultColor`, and falls back to `red` if both properties are `undefined`.
+1. Revise the `onMouseEnter` of the directive so that it first tries to highlight with the `appHighlight`, then with the `defaultColor`, and falls back to `red` if both properties are `undefined`.

     <code-example header="src/app/highlight.directive.ts (mouse-enter)" path="attribute-directives/src/app/highlight.directive.ts" region="mouse-enter"></code-example>

 1. To bind to the `AppComponent.color` and fall back to "violet" as the default color, add the following HTML.
-    In this case,  the `defaultColor` binding doesn't use square brackets, `[]`, because it is static.
+    In this case,  the `defaultColor` binding does not use square brackets, `[]`, because it is static.

     <code-example header="src/app/app.component.html (defaultColor)" path="attribute-directives/src/app/app.component.html" region="defaultColor"></code-example>